d48/cheatsheets/node.md

 ## supervisor to monitor view files

-	// refreshes node app on js, jade template, and stylus udpates
+	// stops and re-executes node app on js, jade template, and stylus udpates.
+	// use in conjunction with livereload for full automation
 	$ supervisor -e 'jsjadestyl' app.js